 Villa Encantada is the redevelopment of an underutilized parking lot next to a trolley station in eastern San Diego.
 It is the first implementation of the Southeast San Diego Specific Plan, which calls for mixed-use villages next to transit stations in the Encanto neighborhood.

-The 1.7-ac. redevelopment site will include 67 family apartments (40 dua), MTS replacement parking, and 1,000 sf of retail.
+The 1.7-ac. redevelopment site includes 67 family apartments (40 dua), MTS replacement parking, and 1,000 sf of retail.
 The design is a contemporary exterior, and ground floor units have direct street access.

 An allocation of $9,982,000 in 9% Low-Income Housing Tax Credits was awarded in 2016.
 The City Housing Authority funded $7,500,000; the State HCD funded $3,051,000 via its Infill Infrastructure Grant program; and the MTS provided a land donation of $3,320,000.